coder/coder/docs/admin/users/README.md

 # Users

 By default, Coder is accessible via password authentication.
-Coder does not recommend using password authentication in production, and recommends using an authentication provider with properly configured multi-factor authentication (MFA).
+For production deployments, we recommend using an SSO authentication provider with multi-factor authentication (MFA).
 It is your responsibility to ensure the auth provider enforces MFA correctly.

 ## Configuring SSO